pywbem/pywbemtools/docs/pywbemclifeatures.rst

 * NAMESPACE, CLASSNAME and PROPERTYNAME are namespace, class and key property name, respectively, as used elsewhere in pywbemcli.

+  The namespace, if specified, must be the target namespace of the operation.
+  The purpose of being able to specify a namespace in INSTANCENAME is not to override the target namespace, but to use returned instance names that may contain a namespace, unchanged.

 * integerValue, charValue, stringValue, datetimeValue and booleanValue are defined in ANNEX A of :term:`DSP0004`.